dantzeiler/vicarius/README.md

 # Bonuses
 ## ALB
-##The application  include an ALB and can accessed currently by browsing to :
+The application  include an ALB and can accessed currently by browsing to : k8s-default-pythonin-acd2d71822-1416919428.us-east-1.elb.amazonaws.com
-k8s-default-pythonin-acd2d71822-1416919428.us-east-1.elb.amazonaws.com
 ## DNS
 The site lacks a DNS due to not knowing where the domain is hosted
 ## API ROUTE
-the Site Implements an API router that displays all running pods in the "kube-system" namespace.
+The site Implements an API router that displays all running pods in the "kube-system" namespace.

 This can be access by going to the /pods webpage